Monadical-SAS/redux-time/README.md

 **React Optimization**

 Step one is to make sure you've taken care of all the low-hanging-fruit react optimization in the articles above.
+Check out Inferno and Preact if you need a faster VirtualDOM engine than React.

 **Redux Optimization**